 Note: Adding an underlayment to Audacity with a pre-attached foam backing will void your warranty.

 1. How do I clean and maintain my Audacity floor?

 • Clean the floor regularly.
 For general cleaning, use a dust mop or vacuum with the correct hard surface attachment – never a rotating brush, floor scrubbers, jet mops, buffers or similar products;

 • If necessary, the floor may be cleaned with a damp or slightly wet mop / microfiber cloth and a laminate cleaner.
 Avoid using too much water and never pour the bucket of water / solution across the floor; be sure to squeeze the water out of the mop before mopping, and rinse the mop frequently.
 Allow the floor to fully dry after cleaning;

-• Audacity floors must never be waxed, polished, sanded or refinished, and never use a steam, wet or jet mop when cleaning.
+• Audacity floors must never be waxed, polished, sanded or refinished, and never use a jet mop when cleaning.
 Do not use detergents, abrasive cleaners, soaps, waxes or polishes;

 • To protect from scratches, place walk-off area rugs or mats inside exterior doorways to collect small bits of gravel.
 We recommend using felt protectors on the legs of furniture and replacing plastic or metal casters with rubber wheels.
 Replace plastic or metal casters on chairs with rubber wheels and lift rather than slide heavy objects across the floor.